OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 A VDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the VDC admin, can create and manage compute and storage capacity.
 The users in the VDC, including the VDC administrator, would only see the virtual resources and not the underlying physical infrastructure.
 The physical resources allocated by the cloud administrator to the vDC can be completely dedicated to the vDC, providing isolation at the physical level too.

 The privileges of the VDC users and the administrator regarding the operations over the virtual resources created by other users can be configured.
-In a typical scenario the users can instantiate virtual machine templates to create their machines, while the administrators of the VDC have full control over other users' resources and can also create new users in the VDC.
+For example, in the Advanced Cloud Provisioning Case, the users can instantiate virtual machine templates to create their machines, while the administrators of the VDC have full control over other users' resources and can also create new users in the VDC.

 |cloud-view|